Image of person with acid reflux disease

 According to Mayo Clinic, anxiety alone does not lead to ulcers or chronic digestive conditions.

 However, it can trigger flare-ups, spasms, and intense discomfort.
-Including early morning anxiety and anxiety in the workplace.

 I’ve spoken with many people who feel stuck in a cycle.
 Anxiety leads to stomach problems, and stomach problems increase anxiety.